Merced (district): Locations

-This district comprehend several "barrios" or neighbourhoods, like Bajos de la Unión, Claret, Coca-Cola, Iglesias Flores, Mantica, Barrio México, Paso de la Vaca y Pitahaya.
-In the territory there are many banks, public institutions and popular markets.
+This district comprehend several "barrios" or neighbourhoods, like Bajos de la Unión, Claret, Coca-Cola, Iglesias Flores, Mantica, Barrio México, and Paso de la Vaca y Pitahaya.
+In the territory there are many banks, public institutions, and popular markets.
 Its main landmark is the Costa Rican Center of Science and Culture, one of the main institutions of Costa Rican culture.
 The neighborhoods are full of history and some of them are known for received several immigrants from all over the world during different decades.
-By the early 1950s a lot of members of the Jewish and Asian communities were established around Paseo Colón near Barrio La Pitahaya and Mantica, this changed drastically after moving San José Synagogue to the West Area of the city (Escazú).
-Nowadays the zone is populated by Costa Ricans, Nicaraguans, Colombians, Venezuelans, Americans, Italians and Dominicans, making La Pitahaya one of the most diverse neighborhood in SJO.
+By the early 1950s, many members of the Jewish and Asian communities were established around Paseo Colón near Barrio La Pitahaya and Mantica, but this changed drastically after moving San José Synagogue to the West Area of the city (Escazú).
+Nowadays the zone is populated by Costa Ricans, Nicaraguans, Colombians, Venezuelans, Americans, Italians, and Dominicans, making La Pitahaya one of the most diverse neighborhood in SJO.
 Barrio Mexico and Barrio Claret has been the first stop in San José for thousands for limonenses since the early 1960s.

 Demographics

-For the 2011 census, Merced had a population of 12257 inhabitants.
+For the 2011 census, Merced had a population of 12,257 inhabitants.